pingcap/docs/tidb-lightning/troubleshoot-tidb-lightning.md

 **Cause 4**: TiDB Lightning is too old.

-Try the latest version!
+Try the latest version.
 Maybe there is new speed improvement.

 ## The `tidb-lightning` process suddenly quits while running in background